tylim88/FirelordJS/README.md

 # Note

-1. Documentation is still under development but is viable to read
+1. Documentation is still under development
-2. not yet release to NPM, do not install from NPM!
+2. not yet released, DO NOT INSTALL
 3. V1 rewrite from scratch using Firestore V9 API.